axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/new-dashboard/index.rst

 Case list widget
 ================

 Adding a case list widget will give you total flexibility about what you want to see and how.

 |case-list-widget|

-The Configuration panel:
+**Configuration panel**

 On the left side, you can define the widget name, establish the main configuration for your widget, and get a preview of it by clicking on the preview button.

 |case-list-widget-configuration|

-The Table configuration panel:
+**Table configuration panel**

+This panel allows you to:

-The right side of the configuration wizard will allow you to edit the default sorting by clicking on them and the order of the columns as well as the displayed columns by clicking on the link ``Manage Columns``:
+-  Edit the default sort order of the table rows by clicking on the column headers
+-  define the order of the columns
+-  define the displayed set of columns by clicking on the link ``Manage Columns`` at the top right.
+You get the following dialog:

 |case-list-widget-table-configuration|

-In the column management panel, you will find two sections:
+In the table configuration panel, you find two sections:

    #.
-Add field section: add any available field to your table
+Add field section: add any available field to your widget table
    #.
-Table section: configure the table itself as follows:
+Columns section: configure the widget table itself as follows:

       - Enable visibility
       - Reorder the columns by drag and drop using the arrows |move-expand-vertical|